-If you don’t posses the right knowledge & the experience, then finding the best Linux laptop can be a daunting task.
-And thus you can easily end-up with something that looks great, features great performance, but struggles to cope with ‘Linux’, shame!
+If you don’t possess the right knowledge & experience, then finding the best Linux laptop can be a daunting task.
+And thus you can easily end up with something that looks great, features great performance, but struggles to cope with ‘Linux’, shame!
 So, as a RedHat Certified Engineer, the author & the webmaster of this blog, and as a ‘Linux’ user with 14+ years of experience, I used all my knowledge to recommend to you a couple of laptops that I personally guarantee will let you run ‘Linux’ with ease.
 After 20+ hours of research (carefully looking through the hardware details & reading user feedback) I chose Dell XP S9360-3591-SLV, at the top of the line.
 If you want a laptop that’s equipped with modern features & excellent performance that ‘just works’ with Linux, then this is your best pick.

-It’s well built (aluminium chassis), lightweight (2.7 lb), features powerful hardware, 6 hours+ battery life, includes an excellent 13.3 inch Gorilla Glass touchscreen with 3200×1800 QHD resolution which should give you excellently sharp images without making anything too small & difficult to read, a good & roomy track-pad (earlier versions had a few issues with it, but now they seem to be gone) with rubber-like palm rest area and a good keyboard (the key travel is not deep, but it’s a very think laptop so…) with Backlit, two USB 3.0 ports.
-Most importantly, two of the most common elements of a laptop that can give ‘Linux’ user a headache, the wireless adapter & the GPU (yes the Intel HD Graphics 620 can play 4K videos at 60fps), they are both super compatible with ‘Linux’ on this Dell.
+It’s well built (aluminium chassis), lightweight (2.7 lb), features powerful hardware, 6 hours+ battery life, includes an excellent 13.3-inch Gorilla Glass touchscreen with 3200×1800 QHD resolution which should give you excellently sharp images without making anything too small & difficult to read, a good & roomy track-pad (earlier versions had a few issues with it, but now they seem to be gone) with rubber-like palm rest area and a good keyboard (the key travel is not deep, but it’s a very think laptop so…) with Backlit, two USB 3.0 ports.
+Most importantly, two of the most common elements of a laptop that can give ‘Linux’ users a headache, the wireless adapter & the GPU (yes the Intel HD Graphics 620 can play 4K videos at 60fps), they are both super compatible with ‘Linux’ on this Dell.

 One drawback is that it doesn’t have an HDMI port.
 In its place, Dell has added a Thunderbolt 3 port.
 So your only option is to use a Thunderbolt to HDMI converter (they’re pretty cheap).
 Secondly, you can’t upgrade the 8GB of RAM after purchasing (you can change the hardware configuration — CPU, RAM & SSD, before purchasing), but in my opinion, 8GB is more than enough to run any ‘Linux’ distribution for doing everyday tasks with ease.
-I for one have an Asus laptop (received it as a gift) with a 5th generation of Core i7, 4GB of RAM, I use it as my main computer.
+I for one have an Asus laptop (received it as a gift) with the 5th generation of Core i7, 4GB of RAM, I use it as my main computer.
 With Chrome having opened 15-20 tabs, VLC running in the background, file manager & a code editor opened, it handles it with ease.
-If I cut back some of the browser tabs (say reduce them to to 4-5), then with the rest of the apps opened, I can even work with a virtual machine on Virtualbox.
+If I cut back some of the browser tabs (say reduce them to 4-5), then with the rest of the apps opened, I can even work with a virtual machine on Virtualbox.
 That’s with having 4GB of RAM, so with 8GB of RAM and other more powerful hardware, you should be absolutely fine.

 Note: I’ve chosen a solid set of hardware for you, but if you want, you can further customize it.
 However, don’t choose the ‘8GB RAM/128GB SSD’ option.
 Because that version gives you the 1920×1080 FHD screen, and that resolution on a 13.3″ screen can make things like menus to appear a bit smaller, slightly difficult to read.